githubtraining/reviewing-a-pull-request/responses/another-one.md

 ## Commented on pull request (success)

 Nice work @{{ user.username }}.
 By providing feedback on my pull request, you've enabled me to make changes or reevaluate how I am making my desired change.
 But, pull request reviews don't stop at commenting.
-You can also `approve` or `request changes` on my pull request to enable me to merge my pull request!
-(Or, if you request changes, prevent me from merging until the pull request has had some work.)µ
+You can also `approve` or `request changes` on my pull request to enable me to merge my pull request (Or, if you request changes, prevent me from merging until the pull request has had some work)!

 Typically when you get asked to review something at GitHub, you should acknowledge the request within 1 business day.
 Acknowledging a review request can be sending a quick direct message to the author in Slack, leaving a comment on the pull request, leaving a review, _or_ in some cases, rejecting the review request altogether.